 Couples who become distant, withdrawn and isolated withdraw from one another are paying too much attention to the partner in their head…and they’re playing it safe.

 Cuber and Harroff (1965) described these marriages as “devitalized.”
-Apparently, these emotionally detached couples can hang on longer than couples displaying the Four Horsemen.
+These emotionally detached couples can hang on longer than couples displaying the Four Horsemen.

 Gottman became famous because he could not only predict if a couple would eventually divorce, but also when they would divorce.
 Over time, the “Roach Motel” Couples tended to divorce early.